yashdave31/elderdocs/technical_spec.md

 The ElderDocs::Engine module will automatically perform two key actions when the Gem is loaded into a Rails app:

-Asset Serving: It will instruct Rails to serve the static assets located in lib/elder_docs/assets/viewer during deployment.
+Asset Serving: It will instruct Rails to serve the static assets located in the host application's `public/elderdocs` directory (or a configured path) during deployment.

 Route Mounting: It will automatically mount the documentation viewer at a user-defined or default route (e.g., /docs) using mount ElderDocs::Engine, at: '/docs'.